MicrosoftDocs/query-docs/query-languages/dax/first-function-dax.md

 # FIRST

-Used in Visual Caculations only.
-Retrieves a value in the data grid from the first row of an axis.
+Used in visual calculations only.
+Retrieves a value in the visual matrix from the first row of an axis.

 ## Syntax